SiddharthSsb11/budget-master/README.md

 **Its simple, discriptive and easy to use application**

 ```
-(_Few transactions are added beforehand for UI/UX purposes_.
+Few transactions are added beforehand for UI/UX purposes.
-_You can always manage/delete them too._)
+You can always manage/delete them too.
 ```

 Made using [React JS](https://reactjs.org/docs/getting-started.html).
 This application is powered by [Firebase](https://firebase.google.com/)